PabloCorcho/besta/docs/source/index.rst

 - **Direct grid-based inference** (no sampler runtime required), documented in :ref:`grid_inference`.

 This method is useful when inferring properties from coarse SEDs and large datasets (e.g. Euclid).
-The main strategy is to use pre-computed grids of models in combination with dimensionality reduction tools (see #TODO section to binners) to allow the inference of physical properties for thousands of galaxies in seconds.
+The main strategy is to use pre-computed grids of models in combination with candidate-selection tools from :mod:`besta.grid.binning` to allow the inference of physical properties for thousands of galaxies in seconds.

 For more information, you can read the section listed below.